MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/responsible-ai-faq.md

 ## What can generative help and guidance do?

 Generative help and guidance scans Business performance analytics documentation to search for an answer to a user's prompt.
-If an answer is found, generative help and guidance summarizes the documentation and provides a link to the documentation pages that were used to generate the response.
-Otherwise, Copilot encourages the user to try to change their question.
+If an answer is found, generative help and guidance summarizes the documentation.
+It also provides links to the documentation pages that were used to generate the response.
+If no answer is found, Copilot encourages the user to try to change their question.

 ## What are generative help and guidance's intended uses?